About

 Greenhorns

 Smithereen Farm is the home base for our sister organization, Greenhorns.
-Greenhorns is a non-profit working to promote, recruit and support the next generation of farmers through grassroots media production.
+Since 2008 Greenhorns has operated as a cultural organization and small non-profit publisher working to enliven the lives of young farmers, welcoming them into organic agriculture.
+Now in their 16th year, Greenhorns hosts cultural programming and produces the New Farmers Almanac.
 The work of Greenhorns explores the context in which new farmers face the world.

-In partnership with Greenhorns, we host lectures, workshops, networking events, outings, and artist residencies here at the Smithereen Farm campus.
+In partnership with Greenhorns, Smithereen Farm hosts lectures, workshops, networking events, outings, and artist residencies here at the Smithereen Farm campus.

 How to get involved